 Several of the DHCS databases used for mental health may be difficult to modify as they are stored in legacy systems.
-Some may need changes even to report on existing data.
-If new data elements will be received from the counties, DHCS systems will need to be changed to accept it.
 There are currently several DHCS IT projects in process that may change systems critical to the Performance Outcomes System.
-If other projects will change systems, the Performance Outcomes System project may be able to request modifications.
+If other projects will change systems, the Performance Outcomes System project may request modifications.
 Through the DHCS IT / Data Workgroup, DHCS has established intra-departmental communication to keep the Performance Outcomes System project aligned with other DHCS projects.
-Finally, should the systems not be able to support expanded efforts, DHCS may have to look at other options.